DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 Macroscopic and microscopic petrographic observations made by Mathieu and Beaudette (2019) in the vicinity of the Bergeron Fault, in the eastern area, reveal a characteristic light orange-brown patina and a light green fresh surface.
 Basalt is aphanitic to fine grained and not magnetic.
 It commonly shows diffuse alteration to interstitial carbonate as well as veinlets overprinted by the last phase of deformation.
 The matrix consists of a fine-grained assemblage of green chlorite (2-40%), actinolite (0-60%) epidote (zoisite and pistachite; 2-40%) in partial or total replacement of plagioclase, interstitial carbonate (≤10%), sphene (2-20%) and plagioclase (5-40%), which gives a granoblastic texture to the rock.
 Relics of plagioclase phenocrystals (≤5%) completely replaced by epidote are observed in some samples.
 Accessory phases are opaque minerals (trace-5%), pyrite (0-3%), scapolite (trace), and hematite (trace).
 In the vicinity of the Bergeron Fault, all mineral phases define deformation, and carbonate (and to a lesser extent quartz) clusters and veinlets are commonly observed.

-This informal unit was introduced by Mathieu and Beaudette (2019) to individualize highly altered basaltic flows, mapped in the vicinity of the Bergeron Fault.
+This informal unit was introduced by Mathieu and Beaudette (2019) to individualize highly altered basaltic flows, mapped in the vicinity of the Bergeron Fault and initially recognized by Gélinas (1952).
 Field descriptions indicate a dolomitic unit with a light brown patina and a brown sugar-coloured fresh surface, not magnetic and in diffuse contact with plagioclase pillow basalt (pPch4).
 The rock is foliated, locally banded, and alteration completely obliterates primary textures.
 Petrographic observations show a very fine-grained assemblage composed of the following phases: carbonate (20-80%), epidote-plagioclase (5-20%; giving a granoblastic texture to the rock), chlorite-actinolite (trace-55%), and opaque minerals (trace-10%).
 Secondary phases, not overprinted by foliation, are locally represented by medium-grained phenocrystals of carbonate and talc flakes (trace-15%).

 Olivine basalt unit pPch1 is the most widespread of the group.
-Olivine basalt flows are 5 to 25 m thick.
-Basalt forms three-dimensional pillows 1 to 2 m in diameter and massive flows with prismatic joints.
+Olivine basalt flows are 5 m to 25 m thick.
+Basalt forms three-dimensional pillows 1 m to 2 m in diameter and massive flows with prismatic joints.
 The contact with other basalts is visible, but its location is not specific as the transition is gradual.
-The edge of unit pPch2 is variolitic: varioles are 5 to 15 mm in diameter and coalesce between 2 and 10 cm from the margin (Moorhead, 1989).
-Plagioclase basalt (unit pPch4) is less abundant than the first two units and is much smaller.
+Pillow margins of unit pPch2 are variolitic: varioles are 5 mm to 15 mm in diameter and coalesce between 2 cm and 10 cm from the margin (Moorhead, 1989).
+Plagioclase basalt (unit pPch4) is less abundant than the first two units and is much smaller in the eastern section of the belt.
+On the other hand, it is the most important unit of the group in the western area, on the shores of Hudson Bay.
 It forms several massive or pillow layers further north of the sequence (Picard, 1989a).
-For volcanics (pPch5), the volcanic breccia unit is thin (<1 m), whereas lapilli tuff is 5 to 10 m thick (Moorhead, 1989).
-Carbonate beds (pPch6) do not exceed a few dozen metres thick and are interstratified with plagioclase basalt (pPch4) (Mathieu and Beaudette, 2019).
-Unit pPch6 unit was observed immediately south of the Bergeron Fault, more specifically north of sheets 35G09 and 35H12.

 Lamothe (2007) notes that “according to several researchers (Francis and Hynes, 1979; Francis et al., 1981, 1983; Hynes and Francis, 1982; Picard et al., 1990), the Chukotat represents the transition between continental rift-type volcanism (Povungnituk Group) and oceanic-type volcanism.
-According to St-Onge et al. (1992), the Chukotat Group is a volcanic assemblage deposited or preserved within a thrust belt on a continental basement, resulting from deepening of the Paleoproterozoic continental rift.”
+According to St-Onge et al. (1992), the Chukotat Group is a volcanic assemblage deposited or preserved within a thrust belt on a continental basement, resulting from deepening of the continental rift initiated in the Paleoproterozoic.”

 Does not apply.